yairemartinez/it-ticket-sim-lab/tickets/Ticket-18-Time-Synchronization-Authentication-Issue/01-ticket.md

 - **Workstation:** WIN11-02

 ## Summary
-A user reported authentication-related access issues.
-Time synchronization was investigated as a potential cause due to Kerberos time sensitivity.
+A domain user was unable to authenticate to domain resources due to a system time synchronization issue on the client workstation.

 ## User Impact
-- User experienced access issues to domain resources.
+- User authentication attempts failed despite correct credentials.
-- No complete workstation lockout occurred.
+- Access to domain resources was disrupted.

 ## Initial Symptoms
-- Authentication concerns reported despite correct credentials.
+- Login and authentication failures reported.
-- No account lockout events recorded.
+- No account lockouts or password changes occurred.

 ## Triage Summary
-- Reviewed account status and authentication behavior.
+- Verified account status and credentials.
-- Investigated system time synchronization as a potential cause.
+- Investigated system time configuration and synchronization.
-- Verified Kerberos ticket state and access behavior.
+- Identified time drift on the client system.

 ## Root Cause
-Time synchronization issues were investigated and ruled out as the cause of the authentication behavior.
+System time on the client workstation was out of sync with the domain controller, exceeding Kerberos authentication tolerance.

 ## Resolution
-No corrective action was required.
-Domain time synchronization was confirmed to be functioning as intended.
+Time synchronization was restored on the client system, resolving the authentication failures.

 ## Validation
-User authentication and Kerberos ticketing continued to function normally.
+User authentication succeeded after system time was corrected.

 ## Prevention
-Time synchronization enforcement and diagnostic steps were documented.
+Time synchronization best practices were documented.

 ## Time to Resolve
 Approximately 15–20 minutes

 ## Escalation Notes
-Escalate if time drift affects multiple systems or Kerberos authentication fails across domain resources.
+Escalate if time synchronization issues affect multiple domain systems.